 The original 1948 Land Rover was ingeniously designed and engineered for extreme capability and strength.
 With extremely robust construction and characteristics such as short front and rear overhangs, it drove off the production line ready to take on some of the world’s toughest terrain.
 Today these qualities are as significant a part of what makes a Land Rover vehicle unique as they were 60 years ago.

 The Land Rover was the product of continuous evolution and refinement throughout the 1950s and 1960s with improved stability and a tighter turning circle.
 It was a period in which Land Rover took the lead in the emerging market for four-wheel drive vehicles.
-As a tough, reliable mobility platform, countless organizations came to depend on Land Rover vehicles to get personnel and equipment into the most challenging situations…and then safely out again.
-From organizations such as Born Free Foundation to The Royal Geographical Society and Biosphere Expeditions - we enter the second decade of the 21st century with them still relying on Land Rover.
+As a tough, reliable mobility platform, countless organisations came to depend on Land Rover vehicles to get personnel and equipment into the most challenging situations…and then safely out again.
+From organisations such as Born Free Foundation to The Royal Geographical Society - we enter the second decade of the 21st century with them still relying on Land Rover.

 In keeping with the forward-thinking philosophy that founded Land Rover, a radical, entirely new product was introduced in 1970 and created its very own vehicle category.
 This overnight sensation was the original Range Rover.
 It had all the capability of a Land Rover with the comfort and performance of an on-road car.